 Data Protection

 The information given on the application form will be processed in accordance with the Data Protection Act 2018.
-The information on the form will be used for the administration of school admissions or transfers with School Transport, Free School Meal Services, Social Services, School Health Service (including Child Health & School Nurses) for confirmation of records and other council departments for statistical monitoring purposes only.
+The information on the form will be used for the administration of school admissions or transfers.

 Admissions Fair Processing Notice